ibm-cloud-docs/containers/storage-utilities.md

             :   The name of the volume to mount to your pod.
 Typically this name is the same as `volumeMounts/name`

             `volumes.persistentVolumeClaim.claimName`
-            :   The name of the PVC that binds the PV that you want to use.
+            :   The name of the PVC that binds the PV to use.

         2. Create the deployment.